-Dagorhir Battle Games is the oldest and arguably the largest live-action roleplay / combat organization in the United States, with chapters in every state from Maine to Hawaii, and several others around the globe.
+Dagorhir Battle Games is the oldest and arguably the largest live-action roleplay / combat organization in the United States, with chapters in nearly every state from Maine to Hawaii, and several others around the globe.

 In 1977, a group of friends who shared a passion for medieval history and the fantasy world of Tolkien created a battle game.
 Using the Elvish languages of Middle Earth, they called it “Dagorhir,” meaning “battle lords.”
 Dagorhir spread across the United States and beyond as battles turned into weekend camping trips, and weekend camping trips into week-long immersive medieval/fantasy experiences with participants numbering in the thousands.

 Participants (called “Dagorhirrim”) create an alternate persona for the game.
 This persona can be as involved as the person likes–some create elaborate backstories and character genealogies, others just select an alternate name to be known by in the game.
 Personas can be from any time period prior to the common usage of gunpowder in Europe, or any compatible fantasy setting.

 Participants’ characters don’t cease to be when a player is “killed” in Dagorhir combat.
 Instead, players remain “dead” for set periods (depending on the battle scenario) and then are resurrected (“rezzed”) to live and fight again in the next scenario.

 Battle scenarios vary widely; in some, fighters on each team get one life and the fight is over when only one team remains standing; others allow fighters to rez during the scenario, returning to the fight over and over until an objective is achieved or time runs out.
 No experience in martial arts or medieval combat is necessary to get involved.